In France, it is not allowed to dismiss someone due to COVID-19.

 Employee Income Tax

-Maternity leave is provided depending on the number of children.
+Maternity leave is determined by the number of births:

 - Single birth, bringing mothers number of children to one or two: 16 weeks (6 before birth, and 10 after)

 - Single birth, bringing mothers number of children to three or more: 26 weeks (8 before birth, 18 after)